 Season 2: Summit dropped on April 14, 2026, and it brings more than just a new hero.
 Blizzard packed this update with the Grand Mesa limited event, the return of post-match accolades, a reworked Antarctic Peninsula map, a perk system refresh, and the arrival of Sierra, the newest addition to the Overwatch roster.
-Whether you want to know how Sierra plays, what the Grand Mesa event rewards look like, or what changed with perks, this guide covers every confirmed detail from Blizzard's official announcements.
+Whether you want to know how Sierra plays, what the Grand Mesa event rewards look like, or what changed with perks, this guide covers every confirmed detail from the official Season 2 launch materials.

 Who is Sierra and what does she bring to the roster?

 Sierra is the headline addition for Season 2: Summit.
-Blizzard describes her as "upbeat and proud while staying positive, passionate, and able to adapt under pressure."
-Her kit revolves around her Helix rifle and a combat drone called Dorothy, which she deploys alongside sharp-wit voice lines that Blizzard says are designed to rally teammates.
+She's upbeat, proud, and built to stay positive under pressure.
+Her kit centers on her Helix rifle and a combat drone called Dorothy, which she deploys with sharp-wit voice lines meant to rally teammates in the middle of a fight.

-According to Blizzard's official Season 2 announcement, Sierra's personality is built around driven energy that keeps team momentum going both on and off the battlefield.
-That framing suggests she fits a supportive-aggressive playstyle, though the exact mechanical details of her abilities beyond the Helix rifle and Dorothy drone are based on what Blizzard has confirmed in the launch notes.
+Sierra's personality is all driven energy—she keeps team momentum going both on and off the battlefield.
+That framing points toward a supportive-aggressive playstyle, though the exact mechanical details of her abilities beyond the Helix rifle and Dorothy drone are still being documented as players put in hours with her.

 Dorothy drone ability in action